RobertTalbert/sevensteps/SevenSteps.md

 ## Postscript: Some questions we did not answer in this workbook

 There are many things not addressed in this workbook, but which you should think about and plan for.
 Some of those are addressed by the questions below.
+Many of these are addressed in _Flipped Learning: A Guide for Higher Education Faculty_.

 + How are you going to deploy your materials?
 Through a LMS, a website, paper handouts, etc.?
 + How will you handle issues involving access to technology?
 (For example, will you require all students to have 24/7 access to a high speed internet connection -- and what if a student doesn't have that?)